recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 > 📘 Important:
 >
 > The integrator must have a functioning implementation of Stripe Elements in place in order to effectively use this guide.
 See Stripe Elements documentation and Recurly Recommendations below to get started.
+>
+> Additionally, you do not need to integrate to Stripe's APIs for Payment or Setup Intents.
+You must send the ctoken to Recurly once you have it.

 For more information on the V3 API, see our [API Reference Hub](https://recurly.com/developers/api/).